METHODOLOGY

 Echo is a monitoring tool, not a diagnostic system.
 We observe patterns—we don't diagnose conditions.
 All data is encrypted, anonymized at the team level, and fully GDPR compliant.

-AES-256 ENCRYPTION
+AES-256 ENCRYPTION AT REST

 GDPR COMPLIANT